 1. Simple And Uncluttered

 Unless you are in graphic design or visual arts, your website should not look like a painter’s showcase.
 Instead, use a layout that is easy on the eyes and has a clean appeal, while also being able to draw attention to the important information that you want your visitors to remember.
+A freelance graphic designer should be consulted when creating your designs since they have the best knowledge of what looks best.

 Along with the colors, shapes, and fonts used, a simple layout includes the number of menu options on the site.
 While there is no particular standard when it comes to menu options, and the actual count depends on the preferences of your users, it is best to keep it simple.
 Remember that sometimes, less is more.
 Do not overcomplicate your page sequence or use menu titles that your visitors will find hard to understand.